 Note: The table presents changes compared to the values in the baseline economy.
+The consumer surplus is calculated as Table 6.

 The total welfare gain is smaller under the phased-out subsidy than that under the uniform subsidy (\$2.9M versus \$3.6M).
 This is largely due to a big drop in the consumer surplus across the entire wealth distribution.
-This happens because the top half of the wealth distribution misses out on the insurance value of the subsidy, and the bottom half misses out on the intensity of nursing home care, which increases
+This happens because the top half of the wealth distribution misses out on the insurance value of the subsidy, and the bottom half misses out on the intensity of nursing home care, which increases much less under the phased-out subsidy.
+In fact, in the absence of nursing home reactions, the impact of the two policies on the bottom wealth quartile is almost the same.
+These comparisons once again illustrate the importance of taking into account nursing home reactions in understanding the welfare and distributional effects of various forms of in-home care subsidies.